TOAST-DOCS/Network-Load-Balancer/en/console-guide.md

 * Name: Enter name of the load balancer.
 * Description: Describe the load balancer.
 * Network (Subnet): Specify the subnet to which load balancer is to be connected.
-* Load Balancer Type : Specify type of the load balancer between Normal and Dedicated.
+* Load Balancer Type : Specify type of the load balancer between Normal, Dedicated, Physical Basic and Physical Premium.

 #### Register Listeners
 Define attributes of the traffic to be processed by a load balancer.
 NHN Cloud Load Balancer, by default, has one listener, which may be added or deleted later in detail pages.